Mitch Haniger Player Props: Giants vs. Rockies

-Mitch Haniger and his .333 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Colorado Rockies and Dinelson Lamet on June 6 at 8:40 PM ET.
+Mitch Haniger and his .341 on-base percentage over his past 10 games (78 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the Colorado Rockies and Connor Seabold on June 7 at 8:40 PM ET.

+In his last game he had a one-hit showing (1-for-5) against the Rockies.

 Mitch Haniger Game Info & Props vs. the Rockies